cmiles74/cloudformation-tutorial/1-network-and-supporting-resources.md

 Simple enough!
 We use the [Bucket resource][34] to create our bucket and we set that bucket to be private with the `AccessControl` property.

+It was a long walk but we have accomplished a lot.
+Go ahead and provision your template and wait for CloudFormation to finish getting everything setup.
+From the CloudFormation web console, select your stack and click on the "Resources" tab to see all of the items that you have provisioned.
+Such progress!

 ## Until Next Time

 That is all we are going to cover in this article, we went over a lot of material.
 In the next piece in the series we'll setup some groups and roles and actually provision some instances.